-Per IRS regulation, the UW reports all tuition charges, financial aid, grant or scholarship payment information for students on the 1098T.
-The UW does not report any payment information to the IRS since students may pay other fees on their student accounts.
-Information is reported for the current calendar year only.
+Per IRS regulation*, the UW reports all tuition payments in Box 1, financial aid, grant or scholarship payment information for students in Box 5 on the 1098T with the detail information from the student's acount on the UW layout format.
+This 1098T information is reported for the current calendar year only.
 Amounts prepaid for future quarters/years will not be reported.
 Expenses for books, supplies and/or equipment are not reported to the IRS.
 Students must keep the receipts and report these expenses when filing a tax return.

-There are additional rules for each credit, but there are three that are required for either credit:
+There are additional rules for each credit, but you must meet all three of the following for both:

 - An eligible student must be enrolled at an eligible educational institution.